 Al Fahidi simply can’t be fully experienced by car.
-Its winding lanes must be travelled by motorcycle or on foot.
+Its winding lanes must be traveled by motorcycle or on foot.
 The pathways lead you to a variety of exhibitions, cafes, galleries, and museums.
 The area has a long heritage tracing all the way back to 1900 when Persian Merchants settled there.
 It deserves to be enjoyed aimlessly and lazily.
 If you’re a fan of street food, this is where you’ll find it.
 Tiny kiosks and small cafes will dish up as much delicious cuisine as they do charm.
 With traffic relegated to more built-up areas, this is one of the most peaceful quarters in Dubai, and its prices are equally calming.

 Dubai has done an excellent job of holding onto its history.
 Its character might be displayed through its soaring skylines, but its personality is found in its past and its people.
-It deserves to be enjoyed with the sun on your skin and the tarmac beneath your tyres.
+It deserves to be enjoyed with the sun on your skin and the tarmac beneath your tires.